Culturally and Linguistically Diverse Communities

 Working with Vulnerable People

 The ability to access appropriate healthcare is a major component of a person’s enablement.
-People from CALD backgrounds can face multiple barriers to accessible healthcare, including the following.
+People from CALD backgrounds can face multiple barriers to accessible healthcare.

 - Multicultural Health Communication ServiceOrganisationNSW HealthDescriptionTranslation services for health information and translation and checking guidelines for health staff.Licensing/Cost--

 - Policy Directive: Interpreters – Standard Procedures for Working with Health Care InterpretersOrganisationNSW HealthDescriptionThis Policy Directive describes when and how to work with health care interpreters to support safe, effective and clear communication between health staff and patients, their carers and families.Licensing/Cost--